 Income from property, such as rent, dividends, interest, capital gains, or trust income.
 For more information about assets, see Are assets counted as income?.

-Supplemental Security Income (SSI), Social Security Disability Income (SSDI), or Retirement, Survivors and Disability Insurance (RSDI).
+Supplemental Security Income (SSI), Social Security Disability Income (SSDI), or Retirement, Survivors and Disability Insurance (RSDI)or VA disability benefits.

 One big difference between state and federal housing is if you receive a deferred amount from SSI or SSDI (generally in a lump sum), it is counted as income in state public housing, but not in federal housing.
-See How are lump sums counted?.
+VA deferred disability benefits are now treated by HUD the same ways as SSI and SSDI See How are lump sums counted?.

 Transitional Aid to Families with Dependent Children (TAFDC) or Emergency Assistance to the Elderly, Disabled and Children Program (EAEDC) benefits.